Skip to content

 You have four options when you leave an employer:

-1. Roll over to your new employer’s 401(k).
-Seamless; maintains tax-deferred status.
-Check the new plan’s investment options first.
+1. Direct rollover to new employer’s 401(k).
+Maintains tax-deferred status; check the new plan’s investment options and fees first.

-2. Roll over to a Traditional IRA.
-Usually the best option — gives you access to a wider range of investments and potentially lower fees.
+2. Direct rollover to a Traditional IRA.
+Usually the best option — broader investment choices, potentially lower fees, no mandatory cash-out provisions.

 3. Leave it with your former employer.
 Legal if balance exceeds $5,000.
-But you lose the ability to make new contributions and may forget about it.
+You lose the ability to make new contributions.

 4. Cash out.
-Almost always the worst option.
-Taxes + penalty + permanent loss of compound growth.
+Almost always the worst option — taxes + 10% penalty + permanent loss of compound growth.
+Avoid unless a genuine financial emergency with no alternatives.

-• 7% expected annual return: Based on the historical S&P 500 average (~10%) minus a 3% inflation-adjusted baseline.
-A diversified portfolio over 30+ years has historically produced roughly this real return.
+• 7% expected annual return: Based on the historical S&P 500 average (~10% nominal) minus a ~3% adjustment for a diversified portfolio.
+A reasonable long-run estimate.

-• 2.9% inflation rate: Based on the 10-year rolling average U.S. CPI rate as reported by the BLS (Bureau of Labor Statistics).
+• 2.9% inflation rate: Based on the 10-year rolling average U.S. CPI-U as reported by the Bureau of Labor Statistics (BLS).

-• 2% salary growth: Aligned with long-run nominal wage growth from the Employment Cost Index.
+• 2% salary growth: Aligned with the Federal Reserve’s long-run nominal wage growth target from the Employment Cost Index (ECI).

-• Life expectancy of 85: The SSA’s current life expectancy estimate for average Americans reaching age 65.
+• Life expectancy of 85: The Social Security Administration’s current estimate for Americans reaching age 65.
+Many financial planners recommend planning to age 90–95 to avoid outliving savings.

 Frequently Asked Questions

 Fidelity’s benchmark suggests 6× your annual salary by age 50.
 On a $70,000 salary, that’s $420,000.
-However, this is a median target — your actual need depends on your retirement lifestyle expectations, Social Security benefit, spouse’s income, and planned retirement age.
-If you’re behind, age 50 also unlocks $6,500 in additional “catch-up” contributions above the standard IRS limit.
+However, this is a median target — your actual need depends on your retirement lifestyle, Social Security benefit, spouse’s income, and planned retirement age.
+Age 50 unlocks the $8,000 catch-up contribution above the base $24,500 IRS limit — use it immediately if you’re behind.

-Excess contributions above the IRS limit are called “excess deferrals.”
-You must withdraw them (plus earnings) by April 15 of the following year, or you’ll pay taxes twice — once in the year contributed and again when withdrawn.
-Payroll systems at most large employers automatically stop contributions at the cap, but you should verify this if you work at a smaller company or switch jobs mid-year.
+Excess contributions above the IRS elective deferral limit are called “excess deferrals” (IRC §402(g)).
+You must withdraw them — plus any earnings — by April 15 of the following year, or you’ll pay taxes twice: once in the year contributed and again when distributed.
+Most large employers’ payroll systems stop contributions automatically at the cap.
+If you switch jobs mid-year or have multiple 401(k) plans, monitor your total deferrals carefully.

-For a diversified portfolio heavily weighted in U.S. equities (e.g., S&P 500 index funds), 7% is a reasonable long-term nominal return.
-The actual S&P 500 average is approximately 10% before inflation.
-However, 401(k) portfolios often hold bonds and other assets that reduce returns.
-For a more conservative estimate, use 5–6%.
-For a stock-heavy, long-horizon portfolio, 7–8% is defensible.
-The key is that any single-number projection is just one scenario — model multiple.
+For a diversified portfolio weighted toward U.S. equities (e.g., S&P 500 index funds), 7% is a reasonable long-term nominal return.
+The S&P 500’s actual average since 1928 is approximately 10% nominal and ~7% after inflation.
+However, 401(k) portfolios often hold bonds and target-date funds that reduce returns.
+Conservative estimate: 5–6%.
+Moderate (balanced portfolio): 7%.
+Aggressive (equity-heavy, long horizon): 7–9%.
+Always model at both 5% and 7% to see the range of outcomes.

 The answer depends on the interest rate of your debt vs. your employer match.
-Rule of thumb: always contribute at least enough to get your full employer match first — a 100% instant return on investment (the match) beats almost any debt interest rate.
-After capturing the full match, prioritize high-interest debt (credit cards, payday loans) before increasing 401(k) contributions beyond the match threshold.
-Low-interest debt (student loans, mortgage) can generally be managed alongside continued retirement savings.
+Priority order: (1) Always contribute at least enough to capture your full employer match — that’s an instant 50–100% return on your contribution, which beats virtually any debt interest rate.
+(2) Then pay off high-interest debt (credit cards, payday loans at 15%+).
+(3) Then increase 401(k) contributions beyond the match threshold.
+Low-interest debt (student loans below 6%, mortgage) can generally be managed alongside continued retirement savings.

 Inflation silently erodes purchasing power.
-A $1,000,000 balance in 30 years at 2.9% annual inflation is worth only approximately $420,000 in today’s purchasing power.
-This is why our calculator shows both the nominal projected balance AND the inflation-adjusted “today’s dollars” figure.
-For long-horizon retirement planning, the inflation-adjusted number is the more realistic indicator of what your savings will actually buy.
+At 2.9% inflation, a $1,000,000 balance in 30 years is worth only approximately $420,000 in today’s purchasing power.
+This is precisely why our calculator shows both the nominal projected balance AND the inflation-adjusted “today’s dollars” figure.
+For retirement planning, the inflation-adjusted figure is far more meaningful than the headline number.

 USA Financial Calculators